Brett Delaney: Parramatta Eels

 Delaney began his professional career with the Parramatta Eels.
 He scored a try on his first grade début against St. George Illawarra in 2005 as the club won the Minor Premiership that year.
 He went on to make 18 appearances in total for the Parramatta club, scoring four tries.
 His final game for Parramatta was their 12-6 qualifying final loss to Melbourne.

 Gold Coast Titans

 After limited opportunities at the Parramatta, Delaney joined the newly formed club the Gold Coast Titans for the 2007 NRL season.
 Delaney scored 14 tries in 62 games during his three seasons with the Titans.
 In 2009, his final season at the club, he helped the team finish in 3rd place in the regular season ladder, which meant the Gold Coast Titans qualified for the play-offs for the first time.
 Unfortunately for Delaney, a hamstring injury meant he missed the end of the season.
-He watched from the stands as the Gold Coast crashed out of the play-offs, 27–2 to eventual finalists, & former club, the Parramatta Eels.
+He watched from the stands as the Gold Coast crashed out of the play-offs, 27–2 to eventual finalists, & former club, Parramatta.